juniorgasparotto/GraphExpression/README.md

 ## <a name="impl-factory-entity-complex-discovery-types" />Discoverers of types

-The discoverers of types has as main objective to find out the type of the entity.
-The property `TypeDiscovery` will be used to find the best Finder for each entity.
+The "discoverers of types ' main objective is to find out the type of the entity.
+The property `TypeDiscovery` will be used to find the best option for each entity.

 The discoverers of types must inherit from `ITypeDiscovery` interface and the method `CanDiscovery` is responsible for determining if the entity may or may not be discovered.
 When the method `CanDiscovery` returns `true` then the method `GetEntityType` is called and this is where the type of the entity is returned.